proger/uk4b/README.md

 The Second Ukrainian NLP workshop ([UNLP 2023](https://unlp.org.ua/)) organizes the first Shared Task in Grammatical Error Correction for Ukrainian.

+## Updates

+**2023-01-17**:

+* Numerous fixes in whitespace before/after punctuation -- contributed by @danmysak

+* Removed the second annotator's annotations from `train.src`/`train.tgt` as they were causing confusion.
+These annotations could be found in the original UA-GEC data or in train.m2 if you really need it.

 ## Task description

 In this shared task, your goal is to correct a text in the Ukrainian language to